lowazo/pyDHE/README.md

 # pyDHE
-PyDHE is a reference implementation of the Diffie-Hellman key exchange protocol in Python.
+PyDHE is an implementation of the Diffie-Hellman key exchange protocol in Python.
 A background tutorial can be found at <http://blog.markloiseau.com/2013/01/diffie-hellman-tutorial-in-python/>.

-DiffieHellman.py contains a functional implementation of the protocol, and SimpleDHE.py includes a simple example of the protocol's steps.
+DiffieHellman.py contains a functional implementation of the protocol, and SimpleDHE.py includes a simplified example of the protocol's steps.

+## Disclaimer
+PyDHE is provided as a demonstration of the Diffie-Hellman key exchange protocol.
+Per the GPL, it is provided without any warranty or implication of fitness for a purpose.

 ## Example
 The following code performs a complete exchange, including key generation using SHA-256: